rnajena/poseidon/README.md

 ### Profiles

 Nextflow can be easily executed on different environments like your local machine, a high-performance cluster or the cloud.
 Different `-profile` are used to tell Nextflow which system should be used.
-For local execution `-profile local,docker` should be used.
+For local execution `-profile local,docker` should be used (and is also the default).
 More profiles will be added.

 ### Examples

-Now let's assume you used Nextflow to pull the PoSeiDon code.
+Now let's assume you used Nextflow to pull the PoSeiDon code and you execute the piepline on a local machine using the default profile `-profile local,docker`.

 ```bash
 # show help